speakeasy-api/openapi-directory/SDKs/amazonaws.com/devicefarm/2015-06-23/typescript/README.md

 * `createTestGridProject` - Creates a Selenium testing project.
 Projects are used to track <a>TestGridSession</a> instances.
 * `createTestGridUrl` - Creates a signed, short-term URL that can be passed to a Selenium <code>RemoteWebDriver</code> constructor.
 * `createUpload` - Uploads an app or test scripts.
-* `createVpceConfiguration` - Creates a configuration record in Device Farm for your Amazon Virtual Private Cloud (VPC) endpoint.
+* `createVPCEConfiguration` - Creates a configuration record in Device Farm for your Amazon Virtual Private Cloud (VPC) endpoint.
 * `deleteDevicePool` - Deletes a device pool given the pool ARN.
 Does not allow deletion of curated pools owned by the system.
 * `deleteInstanceProfile` - Deletes a profile that can be applied to one or more private device instances.
 * `deleteNetworkProfile` - Deletes a network profile.